geeker-ai/geek_chat/README.md

 # Geek Chat

-A helpful AI Co-pilot in your device
+A helpful AI Co-pilot in your device.

 Geek Chat is a cross-platform AI Client that supports MacOS, Windows, iPhone, iPad, Android Phone and Android Tablet.